XRPLF/xrpl-dev-portal/content/concept-keys.md

 # Cryptographic Keys

 In the XRP Ledger, a digital signature proves that a transaction is authorized to do a specific set of actions.
+Only signed transactions can be submitted to the network and included in a validated ledger. <!-- STYLE_OVERRIDE: is authorized to -->

-A digital signature is created based on a key pair associated with the transaction's sending account.
+Every digital signature is based on a cryptographic key pair associated with the transaction's sending account.
+A key pair may be generated using any of the XRP Ledger's supported [cryptographic signing algorithms](#signing-algorithms).
+A key pair can be used as [master key pair](#master-key-pair), [regular key pair](#regular-key-pair) or a member of a [signer list](reference-transactions.html#multi-signing), regardless of what algorithm was used to generate it.

+**Warning:** It is important to maintain proper security over your private keys.
+Digital signatures are the only way of verifying to the XRP Ledger that you are authorized to send a transaction, and there is no privileged administrator who can undo or reverse any transaction that has been applied to the ledger.
+If someone else knows the private key of your XRP Ledger account, that person can create digital signatures to authorize any transaction the same as you could.

+## Generating Keys

 You generate a key pair using the [`wallet_propose`](reference-rippled.html#wallet-propose) method.
 Here's a sample `wallet_propose` response: